-The Call for Entries opens on February 21, 2023.
-The News & Documentary Online system, powered by Yangaroo, is available at news.theemmys.tv Entrants may sign in, create an Emmy profile and initiate submissions.
+The Call for Entries opens on February 20, 2024.
+The News & Documentary Online entry system is available at https://enter.theemmys.tv/ Entrants may sign in, create an Emmy profile and initiate submissions.
 During the entry period, entrants may log in anytime to view the status of their entries, add, correct, update or finalize entry data and pay for entries.
-To encourage prompt completion of entries there is an early entry deadline of March 21, 2023 at a reduced entry fee.
-All submission materials must be submitted by 11:59PM ET March 21 to qualify for the discounted entry fee.
+To encourage prompt completion of entries there is an early entry deadline of March 19, 2024 at a reduced entry fee.
+All submission materials must be submitted by 11:59PM ET March 19 to qualify for the discounted entry fee.